-The main purpose behind collecting this kind of information is to use it to steer engineering and community development of MariaDB in the right directions.
+The main purpose behind collecting this kind of information is to use it to steer engineering and community development of MariaDB Server in the right directions.
 The information is used to continuously improve the product.

 The User Feedback plugin gathers only non-sensitive information such as:

 - storage engines that are in use